Constructs a critter (species population) object for use in

 Matrix or

-NA.
+NULL.
 Habitat matrix used to distribute new recruits.
-Defaults to adult habitat of the first season block whenNA.- seasons
+Defaults to adult habitat of the first season block whenNULL.- seasons

 Integer.
 Number of seasons per year.
 Sets